thibault-Merelle/Scrapping/README.md

 ### Microsoft Cloud Developer

-# groupes :
+# groupes repartition:

-This project is divided in two parts;
-on the one hand, the scrapper which collects the travel data on the Vintage_ride web site.
-on the other hand, we store this data in a sql table where our users can access it from a front, with the possibility of sending mails
+The goal of this project is to build a front page, making groupes randomly from a list of names.
 # Features:

 -   scrap Vintage_ride web site, find all destinations